Mobile Cardiac Telemetry (MCT) Reimbursement

-With such a great diagnostic tool available, why is Mobile Cardiac Telemetry rarely used by most physicians?
-One key consideration for this can be attributed to the current reimbursement model used in the industry.
-Currently, the reimbursement structure in employed by the traditional service companies provides virtually no compensation for the referring physician for their time required for Mobile Cardiac Telemetry (MCT).
+With such a great diagnostic tool available, why is Mobile Cardiac Telemetry underutilized by most physicians?
+One key consideration for this can be attributed to the current reimbursement model employed by many of the ‘giants’ in the industry.
+Currently, the reimbursement structure in employed by the traditional service companies provides virtually ‘no’ compensation for the referring physician for their time required for Mobile Cardiac Telemetry (MCT).
 Under the current service model, the referring physician is only compensated for the professional (interpretation) component which requires ’24-hour availability and response’ each day for up to 30 days to monitor cardiac events.

 The traditional ‘service model’ for MCT consists of two components:

 - Technical Component – goes to the service company

 - Professional Component – goes to the interpreting physician